kjleopold/datafun-05-sql/README.md

 # datafun-05-sql
 Module 5 Project
-*Update README.md as the project progresses.*
+*This project is in its initial stages and this README.md will be updated as progress is made.*

 ## Start a New Project
 1. Create repo in GitHub with a README.md.